jacopotagliabue/you-dont-need-a-bigger-boat/remote_flow/README.md

 INFO - agent | Completed deployment of flow run c5f18c7f-bd3d-47d8-94ad-c6096608ddfe
 ```

-You can now monitor your task from Prefect.
+You can now monitor your run from Prefect UI in the cloud.

 ### 3. Testing the endpoint

-Once the flow has successfully completed you can query your endpoint as follows:
+Once the flow has successfully completed, you can query your endpoint as follows:

 ```
 $ curl https://<your-endpoint>/dev/predict?x=start,view,add,view,view,view,detail,view,end